-An external hard drive or SSD is the Swiss Army knife of storage.
+An external hard drive or SSD is the do-it-all device of storage.
 It’s a pocketable device that lets you carry massive files (or lots of small ones) between computers, back up essential data, offload footage from your DSLR or drone while on the go, and more.

 But with dozens of models on the market, how do you know which to buy?
 And should you opt for a faster, more rugged (and more-expensive) external SSD instead instead of a hard drive made up of fragile moving parts?
 To help you choose the best portable external drive for your needs, we thoroughly test and review key drives and publish our list of specific recommendations on this page.

-If you're curious about the kinds of speed and features that will be available with future external drives, check out our stories on USB 3.2 and Everything We Know So Far about USB 4.0.
+If you're curious about the kinds of speed and features that will be available with future external drives, check out our stories on USB 3.2 and Everything We Know So Far about USB 4.0, as well as our preview of the kind of performance you can expect from internal PCIe 4.0 drives.

-And if none of the drives below seem right for you, we saw a couple of interesting upcoming models from Team Group at Computex 2019.
+And if none of the drives below seem right for you, we saw a couple of new models from Team Group at Computex 2019.
 One, the T-Force Treasure, sports RGB lighting, while the PD400 sports a metal shell and IP66 dust and water protection.

 External hard drives and SSDs